 Including software in this mix means transactions systems, email and web servers, and even CRM systems can all be considered “IT.”

 Another, more modern way of thinking about IT considers its integration with communications, more commonly known as ICT (information and communications technology).

-In short, ICT emphasizes IT's role in communication, encompassing cell networks and digital TVs — and even older technologies such as landline phones and radio and television broadcasting.
+In short, ICT emphasizes IT’s role in communication, encompassing cell networks and digital TVs — and even older technologies like landline phones and radio and television broadcasting.